open/close all folders

 - Manipulative Bastard

 - Mind Control: His main ability.
 He doesn't necessarily need powers to do it.
 Sometimes the right words do just as well.
+During Civil War 2, he outright states that he doesn't like the use the power directly since total control bores him compared to just rolling with chaos.

 - Pop-Cultured Badass/Wicked Cultured: An odd mix of both, due to a broad fascination with Earth culture.
 He ranges from quoting the Bible, Churchill, and Shakespeare and other poets, to attending baseball games, talking about "I [heart] Gorgon" posters, and joking about opening cans of "whoop-arse" on people.